opentok/learning-opentok-ios/README.md

 The code for this sample is found the following git branches:

-* *basics.step-1* -- This branch shows you how to set up your project to use the OpenTok Android SDK.
+* *basics.step-1* -- This branch shows you how to set up your project to use the OpenTok iOS SDK.

 * *basics.step-4* -- This branch shows you how to connect to the OpenTok session.